The Big Fat Quiz of the Year: The Big Fat Anniversary Quiz (2007)

 A special edition of the show, celebrating Channel 4's 25th anniversary, was broadcast on 2 November 2007.

+Pre recorded questions come from Anna Friel, Jonathan Ross, Quentin Tarantino, Ricky Gervais, Jools Holland, Ram John Holder, Derren Brown, and Jo Frost.
+The children of Mitchell Brook Primary school acted out classic Channel 4 programmes The Word and TFI Friday.
+Jon Snow read out a fake news report on The Snowman.
+An in-studio question came from Vic Reeves.
+The mystery guest was Joanna Fisher, who was a member of 1980s Channel 4 programme Minipops.
 Carr and Dee emerged victorious at the climax, and so had to take part in a special challenge which replicated the finale of The Crystal Maze.
 The pair had to collect silver and gold pieces of paper being blown around in a glass dome.

-Vic Reeves and Joanna Fisher, who was a member of 1980s Channel 4 programme Minipops both came into the studio to ask bonus questions.
-Jon Snow read out a fake news report on The Snowman.
-Quentin Tarantino, Anna Friel, Jonathan Ross, Ram John Holder, Derren Brown, Jo Frost, Jools Holland and others appeared on pre-recorded filmed questions.
-The children of Mitchell Brook Primary school acted out classic Channel 4 programmes The Word and TFI Friday.

 The Big Fat Anniversary Quiz (2015)

 The second Big Fat Anniversary Quiz was recorded on 29 September 2014 and aired on 2 January 2015, to mark the tenth anniversary of the series.

 Pre-recorded guest questions came from Ian McKellen, Paul Hollywood and Mary Berry, Chico, Gregg Wallace, Ellie Simmonds, Peter Andre and Abbey Clancy.
 Louie Spence provided the in-studio guest question in the form of an interpretive dance about the 2013 horse meat scandal.
 Charles Dance read from the autobiography of Jay-Z. The children of Mitchell Brook Primary School acted out the launch of the Large Hadron Collider in 2008.
 Jon Snow gave his news report about "Sex on Fire".
 The mystery guest was Jon Morter, who started the Facebook campaign to make Rage Against the Machine's "Killing in the Name" the Christmas number 1 in 2009.
 A Dalek also appeared in the studio to ask the final bonus question, and to "exterminate" Carr at the end of the quiz.
 Brand and Fielding referenced their previous name as the "Goth Detectives" several times.
 They got many of their correct answers from an ongoing text conversation with members of the live studio audience.
 The ruse was discovered when Carr took Brand's phone, called one of the numbers, and an audience member answered.
 Chico also appeared via text, responding to Jack Whitehall.